grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

   ![Positive bucket definition](pos-bucket-def.svg)

   where the _index_ can be a positive or negative integer resulting in boundaries above 1 and fractions bellow 1.
-The _schema_ either directly specified out of `[-4, -3, -2, -1, 0, 1, 2, 3, 4, 5, 6, 7, 8]` at instrumentation time or it is the largest number choosen from the list in such way that
+The _schema_ either directly specified out of `[-4, -3, -2, -1, 0, 1, 2, 3, 4, 5, 6, 7, 8]` at instrumentation time or it is the largest number chosen from the list in such way that

   [//]: # "LaTeX equation source: 2^{\\left( 2^{-schema}\right)} <= factor"